thin-edge/thin-edge.io/docs/src/operate/c8y/supported-operations.md

 exit "$EXIT_CODE"
 ```

-This script is invoked with the received SmartREST message (`511,DeviceSerial,<shell-command>`).
+This script is invoked with the received SmartRest message (`511,DeviceSerial,<shell-command>`).
-This simple script parses the third field of the received SmartREST message and executes that command.
+This simple script parses the third field of the received SmartRest message and executes that command.
 If it exits with the status code `0`, a successful message with the stdout content will be reported to Cumulocity.
 If it exits with a non-zero code, a failure message with the stderr content will be sent out.